huzaifaalmesbah/access-defender/readme.txt

 Requires at least: 5.9
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.0.4
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Blocks users using VPN or proxy and shows a warning notice using the free ip-api.com API with enhanced IP detection.
+Advanced VPN and proxy detection with multiple API providers (free and paid) for enhanced security and reliability.

 == Description ==

-Access Defender is a WordPress plugin designed to improve website security by blocking users who are using VPNs or proxies.
-This plugin uses the **ip-api.com** API to identify if a visitor is accessing your site through a VPN, proxy, or hosting provider.
-If detected, the user will be presented with a customizable warning message.
+Access Defender is a comprehensive WordPress plugin designed to improve website security by blocking users who are using VPNs or proxies.
+With version 1.1.0, the plugin now supports multiple API providers including both free and paid services for enhanced reliability and performance.

 === Features: ===
-* Detect and block users who access your site using VPNs, proxies, or hosting providers.
+* **Multiple API Providers**: Choose between free providers with auto-rotation or reliable paid services
+* **Free Provider Auto-Rotation**: Automatically switches between free APIs when rate limits are reached
+* **Paid Provider Options**: Premium APIs with higher rate limits and better reliability
+* **Sequential Provider Management**: Smart rotation system that uses providers in order until limits are hit
+* **Real-time Usage Statistics**: Monitor API usage, success rates, and failures in real-time
-* Customizable warning message and title.
+* **Customizable warning message and title**
-* Simple settings page to enable or disable blocking.
-* Enhanced IP detection using multiple HTTP headers.
+* **Enhanced IP detection using multiple HTTP headers**
-* Bypass checks for admin users.
+* **Bypass checks for admin users**
-* Detection and verification of search engine bots.
+* **Detection and verification of search engine bots**
+* **Organized Provider Structure**: Clean separation of free and paid providers

 === Why use Access Defender? ===
 VPNs and proxies can sometimes be used to hide malicious intent.
 By using Access Defender, you can block users with masked IP addresses, ensuring better control over the security of your website.

-=== Credits: ===
+=== Supported API Providers: ===

-* **API Provider**: This plugin uses the **ip-api.com** API for VPN and proxy detection.
-You can learn more about their services and usage at [ip-api.com](https://ip-api.com).
-* Special thanks to the team at **ip-api.com** for providing reliable and accurate IP detection services.
+**Free Providers:**
+* **IP-API.com (Free)**: 45 requests per minute - Reliable free service

+**Paid Providers:**
+* **IP-API.com (Pro)**: High-performance paid tier with 1,000 requests per minute
+* **ProxyCheck.io**: Effective proxy/VPN detection service
+* **IPGeolocation.io**: Accurate geolocation and VPN detection service

 === Third-party API Usage ===
-This plugin uses the **ip-api.com** API to detect VPN or proxy usage by checking the visitor's IP address.
-For more information on ip-api.com's privacy practices, please see the **Privacy Policy and Terms of Use** below.
+This plugin uses multiple third-party APIs to detect VPN or proxy usage by checking the visitor's IP address.
+The specific API used depends on your configuration (free auto-rotation or selected paid provider).
+For more information on each provider's privacy practices, please see their respective privacy policies.

 == Installation ==